 The City of Rochester initiated the Focused Investment Strategy (FIS) in the fall of 2008.
 The goal of the strategy is to markedly improve neighborhoods in the City within a three to five year timeframe by focusing federal Community Development Block Grant (CDBG) funding and leveraging other available resources.

-March 2013: An Interim Progress Report has been issued, please click here for further information.
+Note: An Interim Progress Report was issued in March 2013.
+Please click here for further information.